 Sharon first moved to Monroe during the Storm of 1993.
 She lived in Loganville and Grayson for a few years in between before returning to the local community in 2005.
 She and her husband have lived in Monroe ever since.
 Their children all completed their schooling in Walton County and now have grandchildren doing the same.

 Melanie Ann Jackson

 Melanie Ann is a transplant from the Milwaukee, WI area.
 After leaving Wisconsin and moving to Tampa Fla in 1979, she continued in the foodservice industry until 1982 when she was promoted and transferred to Snellville.
 In 1998, she made the decision to open her own successful restaurant in Social Circle, Simply the Best Cafe.
 At the same time, she began working for a local news publication writing community articles and selling advertising to and for local businesses.
-She became involved with a local radio station, Bostwick Broadcasting (WMOQ) for a 15 year period as an interegal part of the weekly “Morning Madness Show” and hosted the “Sunday Night Bluegrass” show.
-She is published and continues to provide service for local businesses, formally with the Walton Tribune, currently and continuing with Georgia Connector Magazine.
+She became involved with a local radio station, Bostwick Broadcasting (WMOQ) for a 15 year period as an integral part of the weekly “Morning Madness Show” and hosted the “Sunday Night Bluegrass” show.
+She is published and continues to provide service for local businesses, formally with the Walton Tribune and then with Georgia Connector Magazine.

 Contact information: Email: email@example.com.
 404-375-7881